Using GO for volunteers

 • Update information at different levels, depending on your access.

 No, you don't need to update your training on GO.
-This is either automatically updated 24 hours after you complete it in the learning platform, or your country or region office will update it for you.
+This is either automatically updated 24 hours after you complete it in the learning platform, or the training provider will update it for you.
 Please check the help section of the learning platform for more information.

 As with any online system, it’s important that you use it safely and not put yourself at risk.
 Make sure you have effective security software installed on your computer, such as anti-virus software, anti-spyware software and a firewall.